yintingchiu/NH4NO3-volatilization/README.md

 Nitrate volatilization (NO3_v) is calculated from hourly surface and dewpoint temperature values, and compared with pNO3 measured by the CSN.
 ###### Huang, J., 2018: A Simple Accurate Formula for Calculating Saturation Vapor Pressure of Water and Ice.
 J. Appl.
 Meteor.
 Climatol., 57, 1265–1272

-see ammNO3calc.py for code to calculate; relevant csv files have been uploaded too to run the code.
+## ammNO3calc.py
+this code calculates Kern county PM2.5 nitrate losses the PM2.5_NO3_mass_CA.csv zip file has been uploaded for use in ammNO3calc.py hourly temperature, rh files for Kern county are also needed to run this code